-Macroinvertebrate Index of Biological Integrity gives Lower Campbell creek a score of Very Good for water quality.
-Physical Habitat scores at 85.5% indicate that the creek is supportive of aquatic life.
+Macroinvertebrate

+Index of Biological

+Integrity gives Lower

+Supply Creek a score

+of Very Good for

+water quality.
+Physical

+Habitat score of 84

+indicates that the

+creek is supportive of

+aquatic life.

-E. coli readings tested well below the 126 MPN level of concern for contact recreation throughout the sample season.
+E. coli readings tested above the 126 MPN level of concern for contact recreation in mid-July.